vaibhavantil2/freshdesk_sdk/template/default/README.md

 ### Project folder structure explained

     .
     ├── .gitignore                In case you decide to version this code with Git.
     ├── README.md                 This file.
     ├── app                       Source code of the app.
-    │   └── template.liquid     HTML for the app.
+    │   └── template.html         HTML for the app.
     |   └── app.js                Business logic for the app.
     |   └── style.scss            Styles for the app.
     ├── assets                    Store all project assets like CSS, JS and images.
     │   └── logo.png
     ├── config                    Installation parameter configs.
     │   ├── iparam_en.yml         Installation parameter config in English language.
     │   └── iparam_test_data.yml  Installation parameter data for local testing.
     └── manifest.yml              Project manifest.

 More details on the structure and files: